darkforest-eth/client/docs/modules/Backend_Network_UtilityServerAPI.md

 ▸ `Const` **submitWhitelistKey**(`key`, `address`): `Promise`<`null` \| `RegisterResponse`\>

 Submits a whitelist key to register the given player to the game.
-Returns null if there was an error.

 #### Parameters